william-taylor-projects/young-money-renfrewshire/README.md

 ## Introduction

 Youngmoneyren.org was a custom made website for Barnardos.
 It provides information on local financial services in the Renfrewshire council area and a selection of tools as well.
-It was designed to be a write once run anywhere app and uses Electron and Cacoon.io to bring it to the desktop and to mobile.
+It was designed to be a write once run anywhere app and uses Electron and PhoneGap to bring it to the desktop and mobile.
 The tools it provides include a monthly calculator providing a forecast for monthly finances and breaks the information down for the user.
 There is also a Bank Map tool which highlights local banks, credit unions and financial services in Paisley.
 Finally, there is an admin dashboard so data on the website can be changed dynamically to users.

 ## Requirements